Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/index.md

 Even despite all that effort, this test is still not as resilient as we would've wanted.
 For example, adding another method to `IBlobStorage` and calling it from `DocumentManager` will cause the test to break as the mock wasn't previously taught how to deal with it.
 You can see how all of these issues and complexity can only exacerbate in real projects with large test suites.

-One way or another, **tests that rely on mocks are inherently coupled to the implementation of the system and are fragile as the result**.
-This does not only impose an additional maintenance cost, as such tests need to be constantly updated, but makes them considerably less valuable as well.
+One way or another, **tests that rely on mocks are inherently coupled to the implementation of the system, which makes them fragile as a result**.
+This does not only impose additional maintenance cost as such tests need to be constantly updated, but also makes them considerably less valuable due to poor signal-to-noise ratio.

-Instead of providing us with a safety net in the face of potential regressions, they **lock us into an existing implementation and discourage evolution**.
+Instead of providing us with a safety net in the face of potential regressions, they **lock us into the existing implementation and discourage evolution**.
 Because of that, introducing substantial changes and refactoring code becomes a much more difficult and ultimately discouraging experience.

 ## Behavioral testing with fakes